John Tembo Jr: Career

 He is a graduate of the University of Malawi.
 He served as the trade attache in the Malawi embassy to Japan.
 He was the deputy ambassador to England, working as the deputy to High Commissioner Benard Sande.
 They have been enlisted to restore relations with England after diplomatic ties between England and Malawi were strained as a result of a wikileaks document.

 Politics

 Car robbery

 He was arrested on charges of an alleged role in a conspiracy to murder, and for attempted murder together with John Tembo, and Cecilia Kadzamira in September 1995 when John Junior's car was involved in an attempted robbery.
 The car had been borrowed by Chimwemwe Mputahero, Adamson Chunga and William Phakamisa former employees of the newspaper, The Malawian, who had borrowed the car in order to go to a funeral during the time of the incident.
 They were later released.

 Personal

-He is the son of the lateJohn Tembo, who held top government posts under President Hastings Banda and later was President of the Malawi Congress Party.
+He is the son of the late John Tembo, who held top government posts under President Hastings Banda and later was President of the Malawi Congress Party.